getify/You-Dont-Know-JS/up & going/ch1.md

 The only thing that cannot appear inside a multiline comment is a `*/`, because that would be interpreted to end the comment.

 You will definitely want to begin your learning of programming by starting off with the habit of commenting code.
 Throughout the rest of this chapter, you'll see I use comments to explain things, so do the same in your own practice.
-Trust me, everyone who reads your code will thank you!
+Trust me, everyone who reads your code (including yourself) will thank you!

 ## Variables